Kaayrapetov/Predicting-Customer-Satisfaction-for-Rent-the-Runway/README.md

 The website offers 7,980 different dresses.
 All the data for the dresses was scraped.
 All the current  208,747 dress reviews were scraped from the website.

 Overview of Data Cleaning:
 * All the entries that were in the wrong column were re-entered in the correct column.
-Regex was used a lot for this purpose.
-* Height was converted from feet and inches to just inches.
 * A new feature "BMI" was created out of the weight and height features.
-* The date that the garment was rented was replaced with the season that the garment was rented.
 * Rows where all of the customer measurements (Weight, Age, Height, Body Type) were missing were deleted.
-* After the cleaning of the customer data, 161,418 observations remain.

-* The Retail price of the dress, the Rent price of dress, the number of reviews left for the dress will be stripped off extra symbols and just turned into an integer.
-* The product description will be broken up into three additional features: Sleeves, Neckline and Dress Style.
+* The block of text describing the dress was used to create three new features: Sleeves, Neckline, Dress Style.
-* For example:
 <br> &emsp;&emsp; **Product Detail:** 'Blue printed cotton (69% Cotton, 27% Nylon, 4% Spandex).
 Hourglass.
 Sleeveless.
 Square neckline.
 45" from shoulder to hemline.' <br>
 becomes
 <br> &emsp;&emsp; **New Features:**